 Hi fitness folks!
-Do you know the answer to the November S&C research review questions?
+Do you know the answer to the December S&C research review questions?
 If not, you ought to subscribe to our research review service.
 To subscribe, just click on the button below and follow the instructions…

 Strength & Conditioning, Power and Hypertrophy

 - Does eccentric-only training cause more hypertrophy than standard resistance-training in elderly men?

 - Does high-volume cause more hypertrophy than low-volume resistance-training in postmenopausal women?

 - Which type of training is best for improving athletic qualities in young females?

 - What determines sprinting performance in elite rugby union and league players?

 - What determines sprinting performance in highly-trained youth soccer players?